LittleBigPlanet & Security

 Auto-Join

 So, by now you're probably thinking to yourself, 'Okay, I'll just play my friends with who I trust and deny anyone else.'
-Unfortunately, using another exploit, it's possible for attackers to join your session without any consent on your end.
+Unfortunately, using another exploit, it's possible for attackers to fake an in-game invite and join your session without any consent on your end.

 Protecting Yourself

-Join our Discord and be the first to get notified when such a patch is developed.
+Join our Discord and be the first to get notified when more patches are developed.